Catherine Raisin: Later life and death

-Catherine Alice Raisin retired in 1920 when she was 65 years of age.
-She never married, and viewed her understudies as her daughters.
+Raisin retired in 1920 when she was 65.
+She did not marry.

-She was not reluctant to go to bat for her rights or the privileges of others in the event that she felt bad form had been finished.
 All her life she was an enthusiastic non-smoker and was not reluctant to tell individuals of her dismay when they 'lit up' in theaters, prepares and transports.
 She lived at Ash Priors Nursing Home and continued to support various women's groups.
 Catherine Raisin died on 13 July 1945 at the age of 90 from cancer in Cheltenham, England.
 She was buried on 17 July 1945.